The Layers of the Sun

 Some early theories proposed that the energy was coming from the outside, in the form of a steady rain of meteorites, greatly accelerated by the Sun's gravity, but that was soon disproved.
 Today it is believed that some plasma process is responsible, fed by local magnetic fields, but we really do not know much about that process.
 One idea is that it creates a sub-population of very fast ions, which do not share their energy because of the lack of collisions.
 At levels above the photosphere, solar gravity holds back the slower component, so that only very hot ions populate the higher layers, giving the corona a very high effective temperature.

-Other theories suggest that plasma waves coming from the photosphere arrive in the corona and, unable to proceed into the rarefied gas, dissipate their energy.
-Because the gas receiving that energy is so rarefied, it heats up to a high temperature.
+Other theories suggested that plasma waves coming from the photosphere arrived in the corona and, unable to proceed into the rarefied gas, dissipated their energy.
+Because the gas receiving that energy is so rarefied, it is heated up to a high temperature.
+The problem was that proposed plasma wave modes tend to be reflected back downwards, rather than dissipating their energy.

 (For more about the corona, see here.)